-Student Name: (piease print) Grade: School Year: 2022-23 E. Student Acknowledgement I have read the policy on the use of device Computers & Mobile Devices.
+Student Name: (please print) Grade: School Year: 2023-24

+E. Student Acknowledgement

+I have read the policy on the use of Computers & Mobile Devices.
 I understand the expectations above and agree to behave according to the standards of this policy.

-I understand that ST. JOSEPH CATHOLIC SCHOOL supports the privacy of electronic communications, but I also understand that it cannot guarantee the privacy of electronic mail o files the student (my child/dependent) may keep on the school's Computers $\&$ Mobile Devices .
+I understand that ST. JOSEPH CATHOLIC SCHOOL supports the privacy of electronic communications, but I also understand that it cannot guarantee the privacy of electronic mail or files the student (my child/dependent) may keep on the school's Computers & Mobile Devices.

 IMPORTANT: School provided Accidental Damages Insurance on all Devices is available.
 See section C in the Use Policy.

 Finally, I agree to return the device and charging utility that was issued and checked out in its original working condition or pay for the cost of repair or replacement when the loss or damage resulting from the student's (my child/dependent) carelessness or negligence.

+Student Signature:

-Student Signature: Parent Signature: Date:
+Parent Signature:

+Date:

-Activities and Athletic Handbook
+Activities Handbook

-Activities and Athletic Committee
+Activities Committee

-Board Members:

-Mike Sieve

-Trent Klein

-Adam Garvey

-Brian Moyer

-Lynn Specken

-Kristen Iverson

-Nick Johnson

-Ben Ische

-Athletic Director: Shawn Sutherland
+Board Members: Mike Sieve Trent Klein Adam Garvey Brian Moyer Lynn Specken Kristen Iverson Nick Johnson Ben Ische Activities Director: Shawn Sutherland

-OBJECTIVES OF THE ATHLETIC PROGRAM
+OBJECTIVES OF THE ACTIVITIES PROGRAM